Ask questions about this school. Answers use aggregated data and are subject to error.

 I'm a bit concerned about the volume of clinical experience available: current students said that many in the first graduating class were scrambling to find crown cases; however, this seems to be subsiding and ECU now has a waiting list of patients (according to current students).

-it was sad to find out the new dental building wont be done until 2013 and the first 2 yrs for the inaugural class will be spent in the ECU med school. school tour seems to be anticlimactic since you mostly just tour the med school/hospital. but, the dental building will be really nice when it is complete.
+It was sad to find out the new dental building wont be done until 2013 and the first 2 yrs for the inaugural class will be spent in the ECU med school. school tour seems to be anticlimactic since you mostly just tour the med school/hospital. but, the dental building will be really nice when it is complete.

 Many applicants wished they had known ahead of time about the relaxed and comfortable atmosphere of the interviews, the short duration of the interviews, and the importance of checking the weather and parking situation before the interview day.
 Some also mentioned wanting more information on the interview format and schedule, such as the number of interviews and who they would be with.